-On Saturday evening, Brazil’s former president Luiz Inácio Lula da Silva surrendered to the police and will begin serving a 12-year sentence for corruption.
+On Saturday, April 7, Brazil’s former president Luiz Inácio Lula da Silva surrendered to the police and will begin serving a twelve-year sentence for corruption.
 His imprisonment throws the Brazilian left into crisis.
 With the popular Lula out of the race, the Workers’ Party is left with no presidential candidate to run in the upcoming elections and creates an opening for a new right-wing candidate to win.
 The article below, written before these developments, charts the emergence of Brazil’s new right, as well as prospects for the left in this October’s elections and beyond. ―Editors

 It became clear that political conflict in Brazil had reached a new level of hyper-reality last November when right-wing demonstrators in São Paulo burned an effigy of Judith Butler outside a cultural center hosting a conference she had co-organized.
 They shouted “Burn the witch!” as they set fire to the scarecrow-like dummy.
 Three days later, another group of demonstrators surrounded Butler herself as she made her way through São Paulo airport.
 Protesters accused her of supporting pedophilia as she attempted to wheel her luggage cart past the airport’s mobile phone and rental-car kiosks.
 Brazilians have long been accustomed to seeing their political struggles caricatured in telenovelas.
 With the current crisis, it seems, we need not await the telenovela: the events themselves are already exaggerated manifestations of deeper conflicts.